Surface groups in uniform lattices of some semi-simple groups: Building straight surfaces and gluing

 \end{enumerate} \end{definition}

-We may now associate to a straight surface $\Sigma$ a topological surface given by the gluing of pair of pants (labelled by vertices) along their boundaries (labelled by edges), surface whose fundamental group is denoted $\pi_1(\Sigma)$.
-The labelling of vertices of edges will then give rise to a representation of $\pi_1(\Sigma)$ into $\Gamma$ (See section \ref{sec:fundgroup}).
+We may now associate to a straight surface $\Sigma$ a topological surface given by the gluing of pair of pants (labeled by vertices) along their boundaries (labeled by edges), surface whose fundamental group is denoted $\pi_1(\Sigma)$.
+The labeling of vertices of edges will then give rise to a representation of $\pi_1(\Sigma)$ into $\Gamma$ (See section \ref{sec:fundgroup}).
 The main Theorem of this section is

 \begin{theorem} Let $\mk s$ be an $\sld$-triple in the Lie algebra of a semisimple group $\ms G$-satisfying the flip assumption.
 Let $\Gamma$ be a uniform lattice in $\ms G$.